-As additional part of the EMTN Programme, the Company launched a Commercial Paper Programme in late February 2004.
-During the year 2012, the debt volume circulation of the latter program was 2.550 EUR million.
-At the end of the year 2012, an amount of 165 EUR million was still outstanding for the Commercial Paper Programme.
+In addition to the EMTN Programme, the Company launched a Commercial Paper Programme in late February 2004.
+During the year 2013, the total volume of commercial paper issuance for this program was 3.616 EUR million.
+At the end of the year 2013, no amounts were outstanding for the Commercial Paper Programme.